 The overarching goal for this project is to better quantify and understand the impact that early life conditions have on adult metabolic capacity and the risk for type 2 diabetes (T2D) and cardiovascular disease (CVD) in adulthood.
 To that aim we have two objectives:

-To determine the association of early childhood adversity (using adult leg length as a biomarker) on various metabolic characteristics:
+To determine the association between early childhood adversity (using adult leg length as a biomarker) and various metabolic characteristics:

-Adult liver function (using markers of fat and inflammation from MRI images).
+Adult liver function (using transaminases, other liver function markers, and estimations of liver fat content from MRI images).

-Distribution of body fat, whether fat is stored primarily in the trunk or in the peripheral tissues (using DXA and bioimpediance measures).
+Distribution of body fat, including global obesity (BMI) as well as indicators of whether fat is stored primarily in the trunk or in the peripheral tissues (using waist circumference, DXA, bioimpediance measures and MRI-based estimates of subcutaneous fat).

-Adult kidney function (using urinary markers).
+Adult kidney function (using serum creatinine and urinary albumin excretion).

-Adult blood biomarkers (fasting glucose, lipid measures) {{confirm with what they have measured}}.
+Adult glycaemic and metabolic biomarkers (fasting glucose, HbA1c, serum lipids) {{confirm with what they have measured}}.

-To determine the mediating pathways that adult metabolic capacity (using all variables listed above) has between exposure to early childhood adversity and risk for T2D and CVD.
+To quantify the direct and indirect (mediated) associations between exposure to early childhood adversity and risk for T2D and CVD, considering adult metabolic capacity (using all variables listed above) as potential mediating pathways.

-The majority of applications to UK Biobank are for data only.
-As such, the first two questions we ask are whether your application involves access to samples or re-contact as this will require some additional information and as is set out in the Access Procedures (our data are not depletable, but our samples and re-contact opportunities are depletable) recontact/sample applications are assessed to a different (more exacting) standard.

 Does your project require biological samples?
 No